q-pratz-chem/python-package-best-practices/_episodes/04-function-style.md

 >
 > If you spend a lot of time programming in Python, you will see references to PEPs a lot.
 > PEP stands for "Python Enhancement Proposal".
-> These are design documents which provide information about features.
+> These are design documents that provide information about features.
 > PEPs come from the Python community, meaning anyone can author a PEP (however, there is a strict review process).
 > PEPs are classified into three categories - standards, informational, or process.
 >
 > You can read more about PEPs in [Python's documentation](https://www.python.org/dev/peps/pep-0001/).
-> PEP1 outlines what a PEP is and how they work.
+> PEP1 outlines what a PEP is and how it works.
 {: .callout}

 PEP8 tells us several things about styling that will make our code easier to read.